florezf/instagram_photo_feed_with_bootstrap-First-time-using-Bootstrap/README.md

-Project Title
+Project Title:
 Instagram_photo_feed_with_bootstrap-First-time-using-Bootstrap

-Installing
+Installing:
 https://github.com/florezf/instagram_photo_feed_with_bootstrap-First-time-using-Bootstrap.git

-Built With
+Built With:
 Cloud 9

-Versioning
+Versioning:
 We use SemVer for versioning.

-Authors
+Authors:
 Fabio Florez